KarlEilebrecht/patterns-kompakt-code/README.md

 ### Recommendations

 * Install any IDE (e.g., [Eclipse](https://www.eclipse.org/downloads/) or [Visual Studio Code](https://code.visualstudio.com/)) for easier coding and better overview.
-* [SonarLint](https://www.sonarlint.org/) can help preventing bugs, and due to its built-in documentation it gives valuable insights about the programming language.
+* [SonarLint](https://www.sonarsource.com/products/sonarlint/) can help preventing bugs, and due to its built-in documentation it gives valuable insights about the programming language.
 At least I learned a lot by reviewing the reasoning behind the SonarLint rules.
-* At the time of writing I am using [Linux MINT](https://linuxmint.com/) inside a [Virtual Box](https://www.virtualbox.org/).
+* Besides macOS I am using [Linux MINT](https://linuxmint.com/) inside a [Virtual Box](https://www.virtualbox.org/).
 This way, you don't need to worry about ruining your local installation with a different JDK, IDE or Maven.
 * [Markdown](https://guides.github.com/features/mastering-markdown/) is a light-weight way to do necessary documentation _along with your code_.
 For editing on Linux I use [Ghostwriter](https://ghostwriter.kde.org/de/), which I found easy to install and pretty intuitive.
-On MacOS I use [MacDown](https://macdown.uranusjr.com/).
+On macOS I use [MacDown](https://macdown.uranusjr.com/).
 There are also excellent Markdown plugins available for [Visual Studio Code](https://code.visualstudio.com/).
 * In this project I use a minimalistic template to introduce each scenario and describe a particular pattern.
 For lean documention of real projects I recommend taking a look at [arc42](https://docs.arc42.org/home/).

 ## Package Structure